 Different Job Positions and what they mean.

-Breaks ground and prepares the area.
+Civils in Construction breaks ground and prepares the area.
 This may include a number of things.
 Site preparation for concrete footings, concrete pads, plinths, ground works for general road infrastructure, buildings and underground services.

 Installation of steel work or modules